jwong65/Milestone-Project-1/README.md

 - Having the game understand when the player has no more moves prior to the turn ending
 - Having the deck be randomized that way the draw is not the same throughout each playthrough
 - Having multiple opponents instead of just the 1 with different behaviors.
+- Having a table to help clean up the interface of the playfield.

 ### Project Planning